GamesCreatorsClub/GCCPiWarsBlog/posts/2019/01/13/telemetry.md

 $ pyros myrover log wheels
 ```

 But, all those predicate you use `print` statements in Python to log what is going on with you code.
 In case (as it is ours) we have a few loops running at significant speeds (over 200Hz) gathering data (from AS5600 for wheel orientation, accelerometer, gyroscope and compass from IMU and such).
-Just imagine amount of text printed out all the time to stdout.
-Also, as PyROS is utilising MQTT for communication between processes (and shell commands as above) it would make output really big and 'clog' network throughput.
+Just imagine the amount of text printed out all the time to stdout.
+Also, as PyROS utilises MQTT for communication between processes (and shell commands as above) it would make output really big and 'clog' network throughput.
 Additional problem is that not all output is coming from the same PyROS 'service' (an unix process maintained by PyROS) - so you would need to simultaneously monitor several process logs.

 ## Requirements

-One option would be to write log files.
+One option would be to write to log files.
 But, then, how far you can go with writing to SD card?
 It has limited throughput as well.
 Then you would create several files, which would need to be downloaded after the run and analysed in parallel.
 Not an easy job.
 All of this lead us to decide to create simple data gathering system - a simple telemetry library!

 Ideas were like following:
-- ability to define structure of data
+- ability to define the structure of data
 - ability to 'pump' larger amounts of structured data to the logging system
 - ability to fetch data on demand from client/analysing software
 - nice to have: ability to produce aggregate of gathered data for real time telemetry